github/docs/content/github/setting-up-and-managing-your-enterprise/configuring-identity-and-access-management-for-your-enterprise-account/enforcing-saml-single-sign-on-for-organizations-in-your-enterprise-account.md

 {% note %}

+**Notes:**

-**Note:** Enabling authentication with SAML single sign-on for your enterprise account will override any existing organization-level SAML configurations.
+- When you enable SAML SSO for your enterprise account, the enterprise configuration will override any existing organization-level SAML configurations.
+- When you enforce SAML SSO for an organization, {% data variables.product.company_short %} removes any members of the organization that have not authenticated successfully with your SAML IdP.
+When you require SAML SSO for your enterprise account, {% data variables.product.company_short %} does not remove members of the enterprise account if the members have not authenticated successfully with your SAML IdP.
+Existing members must authenticate with your SAML IdP the next time the members access the enterprise's resources.

 **Note:** Enabling enterprise-level SAML single sign-on does not automatically remove users from the enterprise the same way that the organization-level configuration does.